ResearchComputing/odor2action/docs/source/main/index.md

 ### Step 3: Navigating the JupyterLab Interface

-The following features are availabe in the [JupyterLab Interface](https://jupyterlab.readthedocs.io/en/stable/user/interface.html):
+The following features are available in the <a href="https://jupyterlab.readthedocs.io/en/stable/user/interface.html" target="_blank">Jupyterlab interface</a>:

 * _Left sidebar:_ Click on a tab to change what you see in the left menu bar.
 Options include the file browser, a list of running kernels and terminals, a command palette, a notebook cell tools inspector, and a tabs list.
 * _Left menu bar:_